-- advocating policies and practices which favour peace, trust-building & land restoration, which draw on the long experience of IofC in trust-building, reconciliation and breaking down human barriers to progress
+- spreading the experience and methodology of trust-building by drawing upon the long experience of IofC in trust-building, reconciliation and overcoming human barriers to progress;

-Land restoration can indeed be a path to building sustainable peace, locally and globally.
+Land restoration can be a path to building sustainable peace and tackling climate change.
 At the same time, peace is a prerequisite for restoring land.
 Changes in human attitudes, behaviour and relationships are a key to achieving both.